-Petitioner seeks an exemption to the DMCA's prohibition against circumvention of technological measures that control access to computer programs that enable wireless devices to connect to wireless communications networks-a process commonly referred to as "unlocking."
-These computer programs can be used, reprogrammed, adapted, or replaced in order to allow the device to connect to the network of a different provider.
+Petitioner seeks an exemption to the DMCA's prohibition against circumvention of technological measures that control access to computer programs that enable all-purpose tablet computers to connect to wireless communications networks-a process commonly referred to as "unlocking."6 These computer programs can be used, reprogrammed, adapted, or replaced in order to allow the device to connect to the network of a different provider.
 However, mobile devices typically contain a technological measure that prevents access to these programs and thereby "lock" the device onto an initial provider's network and prevent it from being connected to another network.

-Without a 1201 exemption, owners of mobile devices, including consumers, family members, and legitimate recyclers, refurbishers, and remanufacturers (collectively, "recyclers") of used devices are substantially adversely affected in their ability to make a variety of noninfringing uses of those devices and the software they contain.
-Recyclers are unable to engage in noninfringing unlocking of devices for the benefit of consumers who are buying or selling used devices; consumers are denied the ability to use their devices on the network of their choice and denied the full benefit of choosing
+Without a § 1201 exemption, owners of tablets and other mobile devices, including consumers, family members, and legitimate recyclers, refurbishers, and remanufacturers (collectively, "recyclers") of used devices are substantially adversely affected in their ability to make a variety of noninfringing uses of those devices and the software they contain.
+Recyclers are unable to engage in noninfringing unlocking of devices for the benefit of consumers who are buying or selling used devices; consumers are denied the ability to use their devices on the network of their choice and denied the full benefit of choosing or selling used devices; consumers have more difficulty using their devices when they travel; and competition between new and used devices and between

-&lt;sup>5 Petitioner notes that several other petitioners have included proposed class definitions.
+5 Petitioner notes that several other petitioners have included proposed class definitions.
 ISRI does not object to these other definitions, as long as it is clear that the final definition includes the features described herein, including permitting bulk unlocking and unlocking of unsubsidized devices.

-&lt;sup>6 This comment seeks an exemption under Proposed Class 11 for wireless telephone handsets.
-Petitioner is submitting a separate, substantially similar comment for an exemption for all-purpose tablet computers (under Proposed Class 12), given the NPRM's direction that each comment be limited to discussing one class of works.
+6 This comment seeks an exemption under Proposed Class 12 for tablet computers.
+Petitioner is submitting a separate, substantially similar comment for an exemption for wireless telephone handsets (under Proposed Class 11), given the NPRM's direction that each comment be limited to discussing one class of works.
 However, Petitioner believes that the substance of the noninfringing uses, adverse effects, and other components of the requests for exemptions for both categories of devices are substantially similar and could properly be combined in a single class and comment.